mesuvash/LRec/README.md

     Also, the different delimiter can be used by defining a custom parser or passind delim in UserItemRatingParser.

 # Running the code

-    please refer lrec.ipynb for step by step guide to run the code.
+    Please refer lrec.ipynb for step by step guide to run the code.
+The sample dataset(lastFM) is included in the data folder.